-The Sacramento Family Court stated that it notified private evaluator panel members that they must attend training approved by the AOC or seek individual approval of required courses.
+The Sacramento Family Court notified private evaluator panel members via an email dated March 18, 2011, that they must attend training approved by the AOC or seek individual approval of required courses.

 Recommendation 1.5.c-See pages 34-38 of the audit report for information on the related finding.